How we do it

 — Amnesty International Researcher, 2024

 We operate in hostile environments, so our approach to security is localised, and focuses on prevention and informed consent.
+Our teams work within their community, reducing suspicion, enabling access, and ensuring a deep understanding of context.

 1. Train and equip